uswitch/vault-creds/README.md

 INFO[0000] renewing 1h0m0s lease every 1m0s
 ```

-The template is applied to the latest credentials and written to `--out` (in a shared mount for the other containers read).
+The template is applied to the latest credentials and written to `--out` (normally this would be a shared mount for the other containers read).

 ## License